eisforellen/FacebookMessenger/README.md

 # FacebookMessenger
-This project was used gain practice utilizing CoreData, UIEdgeInsetsMake, and creating the UI programmatically.
+This project was created to practice utilizing CoreData, UIEdgeInsetsMake, and creating the UI programmatically.